TAnisha016/TeachForGood/README.md

 <h1><strong>Teach for Good</strong></h1>
 <p>We are a platform connecting volunteers and NGOs based on their availability, location, and preferred teaching subjects.<br>
-It aims to bridge the gap between willing educators and organizations working to uplift underprivileged students.</p>
+We aim to bridge the gap between willing educators and organizations working to uplift underprivileged students.</p>
 <h2>Deployed Link</h2>
 https://sohi07.github.io/TeachForGood/
 <br>